Change-Maker/deprecated-example-fastapi-static/README.md

 ### 3.4 Docker

-To build a Docker image (here I use `example-fastapi-static` as the image name):
+The examples below use `example-fastapi-static` as the image name.

+#### 3.4.1 Full

+To build a Docker image:

 ```bash
 docker build -t example-fastapi-static .